nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 Remember to mention that some engineers may not be able to ever accept working on v1 with its associated style even though that is what is required in a given situation.
 Clearly this will be a problem when trying to get a prototype (v1) out because you may never get it out (risk of overengineering and so on).

+Mention that the contract of the v1/v2 development process cannot be broken.
+If engineers feel they may be forced to break the contract they should not follow a v1/v2 development process.

 ---